Skip to content

 For this reason, you can (sometimes, when the creator of the Dockerfile has left appropriate binaries in) open a shell inside a container and use it as your own VM.

-Try doing this: docker exec -ti ecstatic_dewdney sh
+Try doing this: docker exec -ti docker_lab sh

 • exec means to execute a command inside a container